-Cache Size (optional)
+44.1.14 Cache Size (optional)

-cache_size controls how much cache a pipeline worker uses.
+cache_size controls how much cache a pipeline's sidecar containers use.
 In general, your pipeline's performance will increase with the cache size, but only up to a certain point depending on your workload.